MareesAT/GWA_tutorial/README.md

 Note:
 The *.zip files contain multiple files, in order to successfully complete the tutorials it is essential to download all files form the *.zip files and upload them to your working directory.
-Opening the *.zip folders and PRS.doc file requires clicking on the folder/file followed by clicking on "View Raw"
+Opening the *.zip folders and PRS.doc file requires clicking on the folder/file followed by clicking on "View Raw".

 Contact:
 Please email Andries Marees (a.t.marees@amc.uva.nl) for questions